 Hay fever affects approximately 60 million people in America.
 It’s more common in children than adults and sometimes coexists with asthma and eczema.

 Children who grow up on farms are much less likely to develop hay fever.
-Presumably, this is because these children build an immunity to pollen at an early age.
+Presumably, this is because these children build immunity to pollen at an early age.

-Although they build an immunity towards local forms of pollen, some may still be allergic to pollen from other parts of the world.
+Although they build immunity towards local forms of pollen, some may still be allergic to pollen from other parts of the world.
 For example, it’s not uncommon to experience hay fever for the first time in adulthood, while on vacation in another country.

 What Are the Symptoms of Hay Fever?

 The symptoms can vary according to the type of pollen in your environment.
 Also, if your immune system is weakened, your symptoms may be amplified.
+Hay fever symptoms include:

 - A runny or blocked nose